• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Papaveraceae family

-Poppies have large solitary flowers, often very colorful, with four satiny petals and slightly wrinkled.
+Poppies have large solitary flowers, often very colorful, with four petals satin and slightly wrinkled.

 • THE DANDELION •